bagherani/system-design-workshop/apps/like-service/README.md

 const PostLikeService = postLikePackage.PostLikeService as grpc.ServiceClientConstructor;

 // Create a client
-const client = new PostLikeService(
+const client = new PostLikeService('localhost:50052', grpc.credentials.createInsecure()) as any;
-  'localhost:50052',
-  grpc.credentials.createInsecure()
-) as any;

 // Make a request
 const request: LikePostRequest = {
   postId: 'post-123',
-  userId: 'user-456'
+  userId: 'user-456',
 };

 client.LikePost(request, (error: any, response: any) => {